cookies-xor-cream/HugoTest/content/posts/poetry/testing/old_timey_projectors.md

+---
+tags: ['Myself']
-Old Timey Projectors With Little Joy Stamped On The Film
+title: Old Timey Projectors With Little Joy Stamped On The Film

-As hard as the past month was, I think the worst is over, and I'm happy it is.
+date: 2023-03-03
+---

 It's been a year or two, spent with a corpse,
 That would always be rotting, but never decompose,